WISE-Project/wiselib2/README.txt

-WISE 2 library
+WISEr library
 ===============

-Kernel classes for WISE 2 in python
+Kernel classes for WISEr in python

 wiselib package requires Python 3.3 or newer.